Xenos (insect)

 Xenos is a genus of insects belonging to the family Xenidae.
 The word derives from the Greek word for strange.
-A species of the genus is Xenos vesparum, first described by Pietro Rossi in 1793.
-The females are permanent entomophagous endoparasites of Polistes paper wasps.
-They dwell their whole lives in the abdomens of wasps.
+The type species of the genus is Xenos vesparum, first described by Pietro Rossi in 1793.
+The females are permanent entomophagous endoparasites of Polistes paper wasps, spending their whole lives in the wasp's abdomen.

 Species

 These 33 species belong to the genus Xenos: